fusion809/fusion809.github.io-old2/_posts/2016/08/IDE-TE/30-scite.md

 SciTE can be customized by editing `.properties` files or via scripting with Lua.
 There are no major graphical tools for customizing SciTE.

 ### Features
 It provides syntax-highlighting for dozens of computer languages.
 Support for extra languages can be added by creating `.properties` files for them.
+One can also build projects in it.

 ### Obtaining It
 SciTE is found in the official repositories of most Linux distributions.